Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 Since Rapise 7.3 it is possible to share Git credentials between test sets.
 If you used Rapise, SpiraTest and Git together then you know that it was necessary to provide Git credentials for each test set.
 Now you can create Git credentials records via the dashboard and reference them in test sets.

-On the main dashboard page find `Git Credentials` button at the bottom and click on it.
+On the `Test Sets` page find `Git Credentials` button at the top and click on it.

+!!! note
+	In Rapise versions lower than 8.0 find `Git Credentials` button at the bottom of the main dashboard page.

 You will see the dialog with configured Git credentials.
 If you are doing it for the first time - the dialog will be empty.

 ![Git Credentials Dialog](./img/git_credentials_dialog.png)